influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 seotitle: Use Python client library to build a sample application
 list_title: Python
 description: >
-  Use the InfluxDB Python client library to build a sample IoT application on top of the InfluxDB API.
+  Build a Flask and Jinja app on top of the InfluxDB API with the InfluxDB client library for Python
 weight: 3
 menu:
   influxdb_2_2:
     name: Python
     parent: API starter guides
 influxdb/cloud/tags: [api]
-aliases:
-  - /influxdb/cloud/tools/api/iot-starter/python/
 ---

-This guide is for Python developers who want to build applications using the InfluxDB API and client libraries.
-InfluxDB API client libraries are maintained by InfluxData and the user community.
-As a developer, client libraries let you take advantage of:
-- Idioms for InfluxDB requests, responses, and errors
-- Common patterns in a familiar programming language

 In this guide, you'll use the InfluxDB API and Python client libraries to build a real application, and learn the basics by deconstructing the flow of events and data between the app, devices, and InfluxDB.